BACK

 Pressure to reduce bleeding is put on the area where the catheters were inserted into your body.
 You will be kept in bed for at least 1 hour.
 You may need to stay in bed for up to 5 or 6 hours.
 Your heart rhythm will be checked during this time.

-Your doctor will decide whether you can go home on the same day, or if you will need to stay in the hospital overnight for continued heart monitoring.
+Your cardiologist will decide whether you can go home on the same day, or if you will need to stay in the hospital overnight for continued heart monitoring.
 You will need someone to drive you home after your procedure.

 For 2 or 3 days after your procedure, you may have these symptoms: